vmanchik/STEDI-Data-Lakehouse/README.md

 ![machine_learning_curated](./images/glue_table_machine_learning.png)

 ### Counts by Zone
-The image below serves to validate record counts for each of the table.
+The image below serves to validate record counts for each of the tables.
 ![counts by zone](./images/counts_by_zone.png)